 As the eldest daughter of Mexican immigrants, she became a translator, advocate, convener, and bridge for information and understanding at an early age.
 As a result, justice, equity, and collaborative effort have been her drivers for becoming a passionate servant-leader.

-Prior to joining the Healthy Communities Foundation, Maria served as President to Mujeres Latinas en Acción, the oldest Latina-led organization in the US that offers culturally affirming services to Latinas and their families.
+Prior to joining Healthy Communities Foundation, Maria served as President of Mujeres Latinas en Acción, the oldest Latina-led organization in the US that offers culturally affirming services to Latinas and their families.
 Preceding her time at Mujeres, Maria led the Development and Marketing team at The National Museum of Mexican Art, one of the most prominent first-voice institutions for Mexican art and culture in the US.

-Her awards consist of being named a Chicago Community Trust Fellow in 2015, 1 of 50 Women of Influence by Chicago Business Journal in 2016, the Excellence in Community Service award by MALDEF in 2015, the Making a Difference Award by Chicago Women in Philanthropy in 2013, selected to AJC Project Israel Interchange for National Latino Opinion and Policy Leaders in 2016, and named one of “Forty under Forty” by Crain’s Chicago Business.
+Maria has received several awards and recognitions including being named a Chicago Community Trust Fellow, a Leadership Greater Chicago Fellow, a Women of Influence by Chicago Business Journal, the Excellence in Community Service award by MALDEF, and the Making a Difference Award by Chicago Women in Philanthropy.
+Maria was selected to participate in the AJC Project Israel Interchange for National Latino Opinion and Policy Leaders in 2016 and named “40 under 40” by Crain’s Chicago Business.

 Maria’s educational background includes a B.A. in Latin American Studies from DePaul University, a mini-MBA in Nonprofit Management from St. Thomas University and Harvard University’s John F. Kennedy School of Government Executive Program.

 She and her husband, David, reside in Chicago, a few blocks from where she grew up, and are the parents of a young adult son.